Jewish emancipation

-Jewish emancipation was the process in various nations in Europe of eliminating Jewish disabilities, e.g. Jewish quotas, to which European Jews were then subject, and the recognition of Jews as entitled to equality and citizenship rights.
+Jewish emancipation was the process in various nations in Europe of eliminating Jewish disabilities, to which European Jews were then subject, and the recognition of Jews as entitled to equality and citizenship rights.
 It included efforts within the community to integrate into their societies as citizens.
 It occurred gradually between the late 18th century and the early 20th century.

-Jewish emancipation followed the Age of Enlightenment and the concurrent Haskalah, or Jewish Enlightenment.
+Jewish emancipation followed after the Age of Enlightenment and the concurrent Haskalah, or Jewish Enlightenment.
 Various nations repealed or superseded previous discriminatory laws applied specifically against Jews where they resided.
 Before the emancipation, most Jews were isolated in residential areas from the rest of the society; emancipation was a major goal of European Jews of that time, who worked within their communities to achieve integration in the majority societies and broader education.
 Many became active politically and culturally within wider European civil society as Jews gained full citizenship.
-They emigrated to countries offering better social and economic opportunities, such as United Kingdom and the Americas.
-Some European Jews turned to socialism, Zionism or both.
+They immigrated to countries offering better social and economic opportunities, such as the United Kingdom and the Americas.
+Some European Jews turned to socialism, Zionism, or both.